facebookresearch/BenchMARL/README.md

 We suggest to read the hydra documentation to get familiar with all its functionalities.

-The project can be configured either the script itself or via hydra.
 Each component in the project has a corresponding yaml configuration in the BenchMARL [conf tree](benchmarl/conf).
 Components' configurations are loaded from these files into python dataclasses that act